mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 **Question:** On the same point, it seems like if someone is threatening violence, and *A* submits, that would be egoless, and B does not submit, or asserts some sort of defense, that might be ego coming up – but that being egoless doesn’t necessarily create peace and harmony.

-**Katagiri:** Sometimes.
+**Katagiri Roshi:** Sometimes.
 But egolessness can accept whatever situation happens.

 **Same person:** Egolessness is always acceptable?

-**Katagiri:** It’s [accepting]; all kinds of events which occur in the egolessness world can be acceptable.
+**Katagiri Roshi:** It’s [accepting]; all kinds of events which occur in the egolessness world can be acceptable.

 For instance, Gandhi.
 How did he deal with events and circumstances, human beings?
 Everyone’s really violent, et cetera, but he saw both: violent or nonviolent.
 But he doesn’t always discuss, “which should I accept, violent or nonviolent?”
 No. Because completely he stands up beyond the idea of violent or nonviolent.
 It means he is constantly standing in total nonviolence, beyond the idea of violent or nonviolent.